Banking foundation cuts historic ties with Monte Paschi share sale

 Within weeks of her appointment, Mansi made clear that she had no intention of letting the bank launch the capital increase in January as scheduled because she needed more time to sort out the foundation's finances.

-That put her on a collision course with the bank's management and in particular Chairman Alessandro Profumo, a banker dubbed "Mr Arrogance" by local media when he was chief executive of Italian lender UniCredit.
+That put her on a collision course with the bank's management and in particular Chairman Alessandro Profumo, a banker dubbed "Mr. Arrogance" by local media when he was chief executive of Italian lender UniCredit (CRDI.MI).

 In December, the two clashed at a shareholder meeting where Mansi forced the bank to delay the cash call until mid-May so that she could find a buyer for the foundation's stake.

-In the press back then, she was criticised for putting the bank's turnaround at risk by allowing the foundation to run the show yet again against the bank's interests.
+In the press back then, she was criticized for putting the bank's turnaround at risk by allowing the foundation to run the show yet again against the bank's interests.

 But Mansi's fear was that if she could not cash in on the stake before a rights issue that is bound to dilute the foundation's holding even further, she would be left with virtually nothing to sell.